robertdebock/presentations/terraform-and-ansible.md

 # Combining

-Terraform and Ansible can be combined using a couple of patterns.
+Terraform and Ansible can work together in a couple of ways.

 ----